timm/shortr/etc/src/docs/row.md

 <a href="all.md"><img align=right width=600 src="xai4.png"></a>

-Also, this code shows off how LUA is a really cool language (kind of like LISP, without brackets).
-Given a dozen "ten-liners", this code supports test suites for test-driven development, literate programming,  several tiny domain-specific languages, object-oriented programming, command-line arguments,  and lots of higher-order functions tricks.

 |       what | where                                                                                                                                                                                     |
 |-----------:|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | start here | [help](all.md) &hellip;  [install](/INSTALL.md) &hellip; [design notes](design.md)                                                                                                        |